max630/git-push-update/README.md

       git-push-update [options] <source>...

-`<source>` are the commit which you wish to push, it depends on update type what is accepted there.
+`<source>` specifies which commits you wish to push, it depends on update type what is accepted there.

 ###Options: